ReCodeAgent: A Multi-agent Workflow for Language-Agnostic Translation and Validation of Large-Scale Repositories: Introduction

-\item \textbf{Transparent and Process-centric Evaluation.} Existing agentic techniques rarely discuss the principled design space of an agentic code translation workflow~\cite{li2025adversarial,guan2025repotransagent,khatry2025crust}.
+\item \textbf{Transparent and Process-centric Evaluation.} Prior agentic techniques rarely discuss the principled design space of an agentic code translation workflow~\cite{li2025adversarial,guan2025repotransagent,khatry2025crust}.
 They do not evaluate how architectural choices influence the final translation quality.
 Although they all validate translations through test execution, there's a dearth of discussion on the limitations of test translation~\cite{ibrahimzada2025alphatrans}, e.g., deletion of assert statements during test translation, generation of new tests with none to low-quality assertions, and threats to the validity of findings due to corresponding false positives~\cite{ke2025advancing}.
 There is also a dearth of transparency in cost reporting, and no attempts to analyze trajectories beyond final translation outcomes.
+Outcome-centric metrics alone are insufficient: on \crust, SWE-agent reaches the same test pass rate as a generate-repair loop while wasting many steps on file navigation~\cite{khatry2025crust}; ACToR and RepoTransAgent report primarily pass/compile rates~\cite{li2025adversarial,guan2025repotransagent}.
+Test outcomes can also mislead: \alphatrans notes that automatically generated tests can raise pass rates with weak assertions~\cite{ibrahimzada2025alphatrans}, TRAM measures $2.4\%$/$7.6\%$ false positives/negatives under GraalVM-based validation~\cite{ke2025advancing}.

 \end{enumerate}

 This paper presents \approach, a multi-agent framework for \emph{language-agnostic}, repository-level code translation and validation (\S\ref{sec:approach}). \approach leverages four specialized agents, dividing the overall task into distinct phases: analysis, planning, translation, and validation.
 The Analyzer Agent (\S\ref{subsec:analyzer-agent}) explores the source project to create a high-level translation design and determine idiomatic alternatives of third-party libraries in the target PL using Model Context Protocol (MCP) tools to the agent.
 The Planning Agent (\S\ref{subsec:planning-agent}) identifies translation units, constructs a concrete project skeleton, and devises a plan with specific steps for subsequent agents.
 This agent specifically addresses the complex engineering effort required by existing neuro-symbolic techniques---\emph{challenge 1}---by replacing their PL-dependent program analysis component (e.g., dependency graph construction using CodeQL~\cite{codeql}) with tool-assisted, LLM-centered static analysis (lightweight tools that support many PLs, e.g., Tree-sitter~\cite{tree-sitter}).
 The plan guides subsequent agents with concrete steps to avoid unnecessary exploration, which can cause hallucinations (\emph{challenge 2}).
 The Translator agent (\S\ref{subsec:translator-agent}) carries out the steps outlined in the plan to co-translate code and tests.
 The Validator agent (\S\ref{subsec:validator-agent}) executes the translated tests or generates new tests to validate the translation.
 Separating the dynamic validation workflow from the Validator agent, while the Translator agent translates both code and test, addresses \emph{challenge 3}.
 Translating tests is essential for the pipeline's generalizability beyond command-line tools, compared with \citet{guan2025repotransagent} and \citet{li2025adversarial}.